Main Issue

 In 1985, countries adopted the Vienna Convention for the Protection of the Ozone Layer.
 Two years later, they adopted the Montreal Protocol on Substances that Deplete the Ozone Layer.
 This protocol has its own financial mechanism, the Multilateral Fund, which helps developing countries comply with the protocol.

-With 197 nations party to the accord, the Montreal Protocol is the only universally ratified treaty in United Nations’ history.
-To date, it has helped reduce more than 97 percent of all global consumption and production of controlled ozone-depleting substances (ODS).
-As a result, the levels of these substances in the atmosphere have begun to fall.
+With 198 nations party to the accord, the Montreal Protocol is the first treaty in the history of the United Nations to achieve universal ratification.
+To date, it has helped reduce nearly 99 percent of all global consumption and production of controlled ozone-depleting substances.
+As a result, the ozone layer is expected to recover to 1980 values by 2040.

 What We Do